An Encounter with Christ

 “And God will speak to you tonight.
 He will tell you exactly what you need to do next.
 I firmly believe this as well.”

 And then he stopped talking.
 He just stared into my eyes.
 My body slowly calmed until I found myself resting, jaw still dropped in the air, hanging in that silence.
-My eyes met his.
+My eyes met with his.
 I wanted to hug him.

 “May I hug you?” he asked.